 For receiving decryption key the payment should be $980.
 To obtain the payment details the victims are encouraged by the message to contact the frauds by email (email@example.com), or via Telegram.

 Please, try to use the available backups, or Decrypter tool

 _readme.txt file also indicates that the computer owners must get in touch with the Lokd representatives during 72 hours starting from the moment of files where encrypted.
 On the condition of getting in touch within 72 hours, users will be granted a 50% rebate, thus the ransom amount will be minimized down to $490).
 Sometimes, distributors can start a chat with their victim, trying to force him/her to pay.
 Nonetheless, stay away from paying the ransom!

-I strongly recommend that you do not contact these crooks and do not pay.
+I strongly recommend you not to contact these crooks and not to pay them a penny.
 The one of the most real working solution to recover the lost data – just using the available backups, or use Decrypter tool in combination with Anti-Malware software.

 The peculiarity of all such viruses apply a similar set of actions for generating the unique decryption key to recover the ciphered data.
 And only this frauds have an access to this key.

 Thus, unless the ransomware is still under the stage of development or possesses with some hard-to-track flaws, manually recovering the ciphered data is a thing you can’t really perform.
 The only solution to prevent the loss of your valuable data is to regularly make backups of your crucial files.

 Note that even if you do maintain such backups regularly, they ought to be put into a specific location without loitering, not being connected to your main workstation.

 For instance, the backup may be kept on the USB flash drive or some alternative external hard drive storage.
 Optionally, you may refer to the help of online (cloud) information storage.